Supervised Robustness-preserving Data-free Neural Network Pruning: Conclusions

-Fig.~\ref{fig:robustness} shows the robustness preservation of our method on all six models listed in Table~\ref{tab:table-dataset}, against untargeted FGSM adversaries with different epsilon ($\epsilon$) options.
+Fig.~\ref{fig:decay} shows the change of accuracy for each model during the pruning process.
+It also tracks the robustness preservation of our method on models \#3-4 against untargeted FGSM adversaries with different epsilon ($\epsilon$) options.
 This parameter is used in FGSM to measure the variation between the adversarial and benign samples.
-We refer to the literature~\cite{bastani2016measuring,goodfellow2015explaining,tensorflow2021adversarial} to find proper values to use in our experiment\footnote{We use a large epsilon value ($\epsilon=0.5$) for models \#1 and \#2 due to their classification tasks are comparably simple and select two smaller values ($\epsilon=0.01$ and $0.05$) for models \#3-6 to examine their robustness against perturbations in different sizes.}.
-We perform 15 rounds of experiments on all six models and plot the range~(the shaded area) and the median~(the curve) of the experimental results in the figure.
-We also track the change of accuracy for each model during the pruning process and present the results in Fig.~\ref{fig:accuracy}.
-In general, our method performs well on all six models.
-The pruning imposes almost no impact on the robustness and accuracy of models \#1 and \#2, even when 80\% of units are cut off.
-On the models for binary classification, i.e., models \#1 and \#2, our method imposes almost no impact on the robustness and accuracy, even when 80\% of units are pruned.
-For those models with more complex classification tasks, i.e., models \#2-\#6, our method still achieves favorable results.
-All four models preserve at least 50\% of their original robustness even after 60\% of hidden units are pruned.
-The change of the classification accuracy generally shares the same trend as robustness (see Fig.~\ref{fig:accuracy}).
-All models still preserve 50\% of their original accuracy when 70\% of their units have been pruned.
+We refer to the literature~\cite{bastani2016measuring,goodfellow2015explaining} to find proper values to use in our experiment\footnote{We select two values ($\epsilon=0.01$ and $0.05$) for models \#3-4 to examine their robustness against perturbations in different sizes.}.
+We perform 10 rounds of experiments on all four models and plot the median of the experimental results in the figure.

+In general, our method performs well on all four models.
+On the model for binary classification, i.e., model \#1, our method imposes almost no impact on the robustness and accuracy, even when 80\% of units are pruned.
+For those models with more complex classification tasks, i.e., models \#2-4, our method still achieves favorable results.
+All models preserve 50\% of their original accuracy when 50\% of their units have been pruned.
+Both models \#3 and \#4 preserve at least 50\% of their original robustness even after 70\% of hidden units are pruned.
+The change of robustness generally shares the same trend as test accuracy (see Fig.~\ref{fig:decay}).

-In some cases, e.g., model \#6 with sigmoid, we observe that the robustness slightly grows as the number of pruned units increases.
+In models \#3-4, we observe that the robustness slightly grows as the number of pruned units increases.
 This is because these models are not trained with robustness preservation as part of the objective functions, and our pruning guided by that metrics which incorporate robustness preservation may enhance their robustness.
 This on the other hand demonstrates the effectiveness of the robustness preservation of our method.